-The Company is related to Desjardins Group.
-Major agreements with the Company and Desjardins Group entities are as follows :
+The Company is related to Desjardins Venture Capital Inc. ("DVC"), its manager.
+DVC is a subsidiary of Fédération des caisses Desjardins du Québec and is part of Desjardins Group.
+The Company is therefore indirectly related to Desjardins Group.

-• The Company has entrusted the management of its operations, including management of its portfolio, to Desjardins Venture Capital Inc. ("DVC"), in accordance with the strategies and objectives approved by the Board of Directors.
-The management contract signed by DVC and the Company was effective for an initial term of ten years, ending December 31,2011.
+- The Company has entrusted the management of its operations, including management of its portfolio, to DVC, in accordance with the strategies and objectives approved by the Board of Directors.
+The management contract signed by DVC and the Company was effective for an initial term of ten years, ending December 31, 2011.
 For the fiscal year ending December 31, 2012, the parties have agreed to renew the contract for one year on the same terms and conditions, except for the rate discussed below.
-The parties have agreed to review the terms and conditions of the contract prior to its next renewal.

-Under this contract, the Company is required to pay management fees of 2.5% (2.25% for the fiscal year ending December 31, 2012) of its average annual assets' net value reduced by any amount payable for the acquisition of investments.
-An adjustment is made to the management fee charged to the Company to avoid double billing relative to the Company's interest in some funds.

-• The Company has appointed Desjardins Trust Inc. to act as its registrar and transfer agent with respect to shareholder transactions.
+The parties have agreed to review the terms and conditions of the contract prior to its next renewal. - Under this contract, the Company is required to pay management fees of 2.25% (2.5% for the six-month period ended June 30, 2011) of its average annual assets' net value less any amounts payable related to investments impacting the Québec economy and other investments.
+An adjustment is made to the management fee charged to the Company to avoid double billing relative to the Company's interest in some funds. - The Company has appointed Desjardins Trust Inc. to act as its registrar and transfer agent with respect to shareholder transactions.
 The agreement has a three-year term starting on January 1, 2008.
-This agreement was renewed under the same terms and conditions until June 30, 2012.

-Capital régional et coopératif Desjardins Notes to Financial Statements
+This agreement was renewed under the same terms and conditions until December 31, 2012. - The Company has centralized custody services for its assets with Desjardins Trust.
+The custody and administration agreement became effective on May 1, 2009.
+Its term is indefinite unless one or the other of the parties, on prior written notice of at least 90 days, decides to terminate it.
+However, given the review of the terms and conditions of the management agreement between the Company and its manager, the terms of the agreement with Desjardins Trust could, by the same token, be revised. - The Company has appointed Fédération des caisses Desjardins du Québec to distribute its shares through the Desjardins caisse network.
+This agreement is effective for one year and will be automatically renewed each year at market conditions unless one of the parties gives written notice to the contrary three months before the expiry date of the agreement.